daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 This section provides everything you need to create your own foci.

-Every focus has an overarching style, whether that’s exploration, energy manipulation, or simply dealing a lot of damage in combat.
+Every focus has an overarching style, whether that's exploration, energy manipulation, or simply dealing a lot of damage in combat.
 These broad classifications are called focus categories.

 Each focus category has an overarching theme, followed by selection guidelines that describe how to choose abilities for each tier from the Abilities chapter, from tier 1 to tier 6.